DSpace/RestContract/submissionforms.md

 * *readonly*: visible but not alterable
 * *hidden*: not visible

-The *nameVariants* attribute can be used in combination with authority control or entities.
+The *nameVariants* attribute can only be used in combination with entities.
-It defines whether an alternative name can be used for the stored relation with the authority (in the metadata) or entity (in the relationship).
+It defines whether an alternative name can be used for the stored relation with the entity (in the relationship).